 Agency, Permit/ Condition Type Condition/Requirement General Timing Status fish.
 These setting should be gradually increased only to the point where fish are immobilized and captured, and not allowed to exceed the specified maxima: Voltage = 100V (Initial) - 400V (Max); Pulse width = 500 mS (Initial) - 5 mS (Max); Pulse rate = 30 Hz (Initial) - 70 Hz (Max). h.
 A minimum of three (3) passes with the electrofisher will be utilized to ensure maximum capture probability of salmonids within the area proposed for dewatering, unless the number of fish captured in the second pass is less than 10-percnt of the first pass.
 In that case, two (2) passes are adequate.
 If fish are present on any pass, a minimum of 20 minutes will separate the beginning of each pass through the project reach to allow time for fish that are not captured to become susceptible to the electrofishing again. i.
 All captured fish will be held in water with temperatures not greater than ambient in-stream temperatures.
-If cooling is uses, water temperatures will be maintained not more than three (3) degrees Celsius less than ambient in-stream temperatures.
+If cooling is uses, water temperatures will be maintained not more than three (3) degrees Celsius less than ambient instream temperatures.
 All captured fish will be held in well-oxygenated water, with a dissolved oxygen level of not less than seven (7) parts per million. j.
 Prior to release, the following information shall be recorded: 1) list fish species, 2) visual determination of age, 3) describe injuries and fatalities by age class, 4) document successfully relocated fish by age class for each relocation site, and 5) document date and time of release of fish to each relocation site. k.
 Fish shall be subject to the minimum handling and holding times required.
-All captured fish will be processed and released prior to any subsequent electrofishing pass or netting effort. l.
-All captured fish will be processed and released prior to any subsequent electrofishing pass or netting effort. l.
+All captured fish will be allowed to recover from electrofishing and other capture gear before being returned to the stream.
 All captured fish will be processed and released prior to any subsequent electrofishing pass or netting effort.
-City, CEQA following construction activities.
-CU-1 Cultural Resources and TCR-1 Tribal and Cultural Resources: In the event that cultural materials are encountered during grading/construction, all work shall cease until the find has been evaluated and mitigation During construction.
+I. All captured fish will be released in the best available habitat in closest proximity to the work area, preferably upstream of the block nets to facilitate redistribution into dewatered areas following construct City, CEQA CU-1 Cultural Resources and TCR-1 Tribal and Cultural Resources: In the event that cultural materials are encountered during grading/construction, all work shall cease until the find has been evaluated and mitigation During construction.